 And I wonder how much good it would have done in the community to have a terrific player who was not only black, but Hispanic.
 But Weiss thought it would upset the Yankee fan base, which he considered to be white working men from Westchester, Connecticut and North Jersey.

-Know this: Power, despite playing less than 4 full seasons with the Indians, was named one of the team's 100th Anniversary 100 Greatest Players; Howard is honored with a Plaque in Yankee Stadium's Monument Park; Weiss has no Monument Park Plaque, though he is, unlike the other two, in the Hall of Fame.
+Know this: Power, despite playing less than 4 full seasons with the Indians, was named one of the team's 100th Anniversary 100 Greatest Players; Howard is honored with a Plaque in Yankee Stadium's Monument Park; but Weiss has no Monument Park Plaque, although he is, unlike the other two, in the Hall of Fame.

-As hard as it was to be a Yankee Fan from 1979 to 1995, and again from 2002 to 2008, and at this moment in 2010, it was never worse for the franchise from 1965 to 1975.
-Especially as the Mets became the more popular team in town, with the newer ballpark, and Stengel and Weiss reunited there.
 And the worst moment of all was in 1969, when their successors, Gil Hodges and Johnny Murphy (another Yankee legend, as a relief pitcher, joining the ex-Dodger Boy of Summer) built a Met team that won the World Series, with the Yankees no longer even having Mickey Mantle to keep them happy with a few home runs.

-And, while most baseball historians consider Topping and Webb to be the ones to blame for the crash -- albeit not letting CBS off the hook for their feckless reaction to it -- again, what do they care?
+And, while most baseball historians now consider Topping and Webb to be the ones to blame for the crash -- albeit not letting CBS and Burke off the hook for their feckless reaction to it -- again, what do they care?
 As Casey would say, They're dead, and you can look it up.